Sapang Dalaga

 Sapang Dalaga, officially the Municipality of Sapang Dalaga (Lungsod sa Sapang Dalaga; Benwa Sapang Dalaga; Bayan ng Sapang Dalaga), is a municipality in the province of Misamis Occidental, Philippines.
 According to the 2024 census, it has a population of 21,006 people.

-It is located 96 km from Ozamiz City and 50 km from Dipolog Airport.
+It is located 96 km from Ozamiz City and 50 km from Dipolog Airport in Dipolog, Zamboanga del Norte.

 It is rich in mineral resources such as gold, copper and manganese, and has mountains, rivers, waterfalls and beaches.
 Baga (meaning "waterfalls" in the native language) is one kilometer from the town center and can be reached by foot or motor vehicles.
 Mountains, such as Mount Dasa and Mount Pedoluan, are also nearby.
 Casul Bay, which connects to Murcielagos Bay, can be navigated.

 Etymology

 Its name is derived from the phrase sapa ng dalaga (ancient Visayan language dating back to the 14th century before Spanish colonization), meaning "maiden in a creek".

 The names of some barangays were derived from rivers and trees, for example, Guinabot came from a river, Locus was derived from the native locus tree.